 In addition, if your child plans on borrowing money from you for

-materials, write up a “loan agreement” regarding
+materials, write up a “loan agreement” regarding the amount borrowed

-real world money management and financial accountability.
+money management and financial accountability.

-Writing a kids business plan is an excellent first step to helping your
+Writing a kids business plan is an excellent first step to helping

-child realize exactly what is involved with running their own
+your child realize exactly what is involved with running their own

-‘business’ and can be a great tool for both parents
+‘business’ and can be a great tool for both parents and teachers to

 help teach children about business, as well as financial goals and

 Business Planning Resources